interledgerjs/ilp/README.md

 The `ilp` module provides two abstractions over this module that make it simple to send and receive payments.

-### Create Server
+### Receive

-`createServer` creates an instance of a STREAM server wrapped around a given plugin (or calls `createPlugin` if none is provided).
-It registers event listeners for new connections and streams and writes the events to the debug log.
+`receive` creates an instance of a STREAM server wrapped around a given plugin (or calls `createPlugin` if none is provided).
+It returns an `Invoice` object which has an `address` and `secret` that can be shared with a sender, and a `receivePayment()` method to wait for the incoming payment.

 ### Pay

-`pay` will either pay a vlaid SPSP receiver or an ILP address (assuming their is a STREAM server waiting for connections at that address).
+`pay` will either pay a valid SPSP receiver or an ILP address (assuming there is a STREAM server waiting for connections at that address).

 To pay using an SPSP receiver, pass the payment pointer as the payee in the form of a string: